 Externally, a company can communicate on these indicators to strengthen the credibility of its actions and set an example.
 Building dialogue with external stakeholders helps to create an environment that is conducive to understanding of a company's business and helping it to improve.

-5.2.
-We do not tolerate anti-competitive behavior, corruption and bribery practices within our business and our Members are committed to complying with the IFRA-IOFI Antitrust Compliance Policy
+5.1.
+We do not accept anti-competitive behavior, corruption or bribery within our business, and our Members are themselves committed to complying with the IFRA-IOFI Antitrust Compliance Policy.

 5.3.
-We communicate about our activities according to international reporting standards and the UN Sustainable Development Goals
+We communicate our activities according to international reporting standards and the UN Sustainable Development Goals.